D1353L/telegram-jobs-publisher/README.md

 # telegram-jobs-publisher
-The application to publish last vacancies from different services to Telegram-channel.
+The application for publishing last vacancies from different services to Telegram-channel.

 # Setup and run
 This is not a Rails app, just Rack.